-Continue to The Stars public house and, if you plan to go inside St Wendreda's, collect the church key from here (see the top of the page for other details).
+Continue to The Robin Hood garage on the corner of Church Street and, if you plan to go inside St Wendreda's, collect the church key from here (see the top of the page for other details).
 Turn right into Church Street, part of the old road into the town.
 As this road bends to the left look to your right and see a modern wooden clad house, this is Tommy Walsh's Eco-house.
 This was built in 2007 for a Sky Television programme and eventually sold way below cost.

 As you follow Church Street round the left hand bend you will see the unique church of St Wendreda.

 (7) St Wendreda’s Church is famous for its double hammerbeam roof.
 With a collection of 118 carved angels the church was said by Poet Laureate Sir John Betjeman 'worth cycling 40 miles in a head wind to see'.
 The area round the church was originally known as 'Merche'.
-Do not forget to return the key to The Stars public house as soon as you leave the church so it is available for others to borrow.
+Do not forget to return the key to The Robin Hood garage as soon as you leave the church so it is available for others to borrow.

 Note the two squints in the tunnel under the tower that allowed lepers to look into the church without infecting healthy parishioners.
 Follow the tarmac path to the corner where you will be facing Church House.